manojyamasani/AppliedAI_Course_Assignments/README.md

-# AppliedAI_Course_Assignments
-Completed Assignments given in the Applied AI Course are available here.
+Projects done to update myself in the field of DataScience.